 How does Child Advocates operate?

 Our work begins after children who have experienced life-threatening abuse or neglect are removed from their home by CPS and placed into a foster home.
-These children will remain in foster care until a Marion County judge decides where they will live on a permanent basis.
+These children will remain in foster care until a Indianapolis judge decides where they will live on a permanent basis.
 State law sets a 22 month period for parents to reunite with children.
 If the parents have completed services, within 15 of the 22 months, termination of parental rights may be dropped.
 Our services may be requested by any party to the case, including the judge, the child’s parents or even one of the children.

 Each of our volunteers has completed a 30-hour training course taught by Child Advocates staff.
 After graduating from the training course, clearing all background checks and being sworn in by a judge, the volunteers are assigned to a case under the supervision of one of Child Advocates’ professional caseworkers, known as a Guardians Ad Litem (GALs).